 A: Yes, with your online access you have the option to download the videos in the program.

+Q: Can I access the videos from more than one computer or device?
 A: Yes – with your login info, you can access the site from any device, for personal use, as often as you want.

 90 Day Money-Back Guarantee!